-Elements of Wire Fraud
+Definition of Wire Fraud

-- The defendant created or participated in a scheme to defraud another out of money or property;
+- The defendant created or participated in a scheme to defraud another out of money or property

-- The defendant did in fact use interstate wire communications.
+- The defendant did, in fact, use interstate wire communications

 Penalties for Wire Fraud